-Funding increases and decreases shall also be subject to the availability of funds, service needs (e.g. changes in the geographic location's needs, utilization increases/decreases, or scope of service changes), and satisfactory performance as determined by HPO.
+Funding increases and decreases shall also be subject to the availability of funds, service needs (e.g. changes in the geographic location's needs, utilization increases/decreases, or scope of service changes), and satisfactory performance as determined by the DHS.